 Lots without public alley access.
-For lots without public alleys, the regulations will be closer to the Suburban context standards but adjusted to better fit the Urban Edge context.
+For lots without public alleys, the regulations would be closer to the Suburban context standards but adjusted to better fit the Urban Edge context.
 In this context, the lot sizes are smaller than Suburban lots at a citywide average of 7,300sf.
 Primary structures tend to sit closer to the center of the lot depth with deeper front setbacks, and the maximum building coverage allowed, 37.5%, is less than that of the Suburban context (50%).
-All of these site constraints require a bit more flexibility for detached ADUs.
-The strategy moving forward is to allow a single-story ADU at up to 17' tall, with 5' rear setbacks, and side setbacks that match the minimum setbacks required for the primary structure.
-A two-story, 24' tall ADU will be allowed with a 12' rear setback to accommodate for the lack of an alley, and side setbacks that match the minimum setbacks required for the primary structure.
+These site constraints require more flexibility for detached ADUs.
+The proposed text amendment would allow a single-story ADU at up to 17' tall, with 5' rear setbacks, and side setbacks that match the minimum setbacks required for the primary structure.
+A two-story, 24' tall ADU would be allowed with a 12' rear setback to accommodate for the lack of an alley, and side setbacks that match the minimum setbacks required for the primary structure.